lilive/Freeplane-Jumper/README.md

 [![link to video](doc/demo-link.png)](https://vimeo.com/432653512)

 > :bell: I will really appreciate any feedback.
 They will help to keep me motivated to improve or maintain the add-on.
 > Do you use it ?
 Just let me know :smile:.
-You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1) or in this [dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/8ea365816c/) in the Freeplane forum.
+You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1).
 > Do you feel that something may be improved ?
-Have you found something that do not seems to work as expected ?
+Have you found something that do not seem to work as expected ?
 Tell me !
+[Open a new issue](https://github.com/lilive/Freeplane-Jumper/issues/new) to report errors and problems, to suggest development ideas or ask for new features.

 > :bell: Jumper doesn't modify your maps, you can use it without fear of data loss.